PereViader/ManualDi/README.md

 #### Instance

-An instance of the type is provided to the container as is.
-The container will then return it.
+An instance of the type is directly supplied to the container, which will subsequently return it.
-If this is used in conjunction with the transient scope, even though one would expect to get different instances, the container will return the same instance because the creation strategy is to always return the same instance.
+Note: When used with the transient scope, the container will still return the same instance instead of different ones as one may expect, due to the creation strategy always providing the same instance.

 Example: